anthcourtney/ansible-role-cis-amazon-linux/README.md

 The following checks have not been implemented:

+* 3.6.2.
+Firewall rulesets are envrionment specific.
+* 3.6.3.
+Firewall rulesets are environment specific.
+* 3.6.4.
+Firewall rulesets are environment specific.
+* 3.6.5.
+Firewall rulesets are environment specific.
 * 4.2.1.2.
 The determination of what should be logged and the destination of messages is environment specific.
 * 4.2.2.2.
 The determination of what should be logged and the destination of messages is environment specific.
 * 4.2.2.3.
 Inline editing of syslog-ng configuration file is considered too imprecise and is best solved by a supplied configuration file which addresses this and other related requirements.